 Business Studies KS4

-The Technical award consists of Business Theory (as below), but the assessment is different.
+The BTEC Technical award in Enterprise is our preferred course at KS4.
 The Technical award is 75% coursework, 25% external exam on Finance.

 This course offers you an insight into the world of business using knowledge-based exercises and simulated situations.
 The course follows the following aspects of business: